Jacob Wilson Sey: Early life

 Jacob Wilson Sey was born on 10 March 1832 in a fishing village, Biriwa, close to Cape Coast, which was the colonial capital of the Gold Coast until 1877.
 A Fante native, Sey was a member of the Akona Ebiradze family of Anomabu-Biriwa-Moree and Cape Coast.
 He had a humble background and was a neglected child.
-His father, Paapa Saah worked as a carpenter while his mother, Maame Abadua, was a farmer.
+His father, Paapa Saah, worked as a carpenter while his mother, Maame Abadua, was a farmer.
 Sey had two brothers, Joseph Ewusi and Kwabena Wilson-Sey.
 As a child, Wilson-Sey, noted for his sense of humour, was nicknamed "Kwaa Aboan'nyi", later shortened to "Kwaa Bonyi", the de facto village jester.
 From her meagre resources, Sey's mother gave him £7, with which he bought a piece of land for farming at Asafura village on the outskirts of Biriwa.
 Due to extreme poverty, his illiterate parents were unable to afford formal education, forcing Sey to join his father's carpentry workshop as an apprentice.
 To supplement his income, Jacob Sey went into palm wine tapping and palm oil manufacturing trade.
 Later, Jacob Sey also mastered joinery to become a coffin vendor.
 Sey's coffin business flourished due to his acclaimed wit.

 Acquisition of wealth

 According to historical narratives, Sey acquired his wealth in a "manner that looked like a fairy tale, an African ‘Aladdin Cave tale’ and became one of the very, very few multi-millionaires in the whole of Africa."

 In search of high-quality palm fruits, Sey went to a farm between Asafura and Egyirfa, one moonlit night at a quarter to one in the morning when the entire village had retired to bed.
 A staunch Methodist, he usually sang hymns on the way to his farm but he only murmured a short prayer this time around.
-At the farm he started climbing a palm tree atop a hill when he saw a snake coiled around the tree trunk and advancing in his direction.
-He panicked and slipped, losing consciousness on impact with the ground.
+At the farm, he started climbing a palm tree atop a hill when he saw a snake coiled around the tree trunk and advancing in his direction, whereupon Sey panicked and slipped, losing consciousness on impact with the ground.
 According to popular history, while he was in a comatose state, the voice of an apparition commanded him "to wake up and go in peace and therefore show love and kindness to the needy."
-When he woke up, he chanced upon a shiny item in the dark and approached it apprehensively, only to discover a gold nugget.
-Nearby, there were several pots of gold dust as well.
+When he awoke, he chanced upon a shiny item in the dark and approached it apprehensively, only to discover a gold nugget, and nearby were several pots of gold dust as well.

 Elated, he cordoned the place and smuggled the treasure to his house before sunrise.
 It is estimated that the large quantity of gold is equivalent to £200 billion today.
 His newfound wealth made Sey a celebrity literally overnight.
 His sartorial taste changed from wearing a traditional African cloth to Victorian tail coats, silk shirts, trousers and a fedora.
 His people now addressed him as Jacob Wilson-Sey, Esq.